Isaackmogaka/Code-challenge-2-python/README.md

 - Licence
 - Authors Info
 ## DescriptionAuthors Info
 - <p>This projet is basically about a backend system that relates Customers, Restaurant and there Reviews.
-The customers   </p>
+The customers make reviews for the restaurant and rate them.
+So the code in this particular code challenge is trying to impliment solution of this relations of the diffrent classes.</p>
 ## Technologies used
 - This webpage was developed using:
    - Python - which has been used to come up with the fucntions to generate returns and solve the problems.